kauri-io/Content/Cryptoeconomics/token-curated-registry.md

 Movie[] public movies;
 ```

 Behind each TCR there is an ERC20 token.
-The token is used for staking during producing and challenging, as well as to determine the voting power of the voters.
+The token is used for staking during proposing and challenging, as well as to determine the voting power of the voters.

-When a producer proposes a new movie to be included to the list, we create a new `Movie` object with the status “Applied”:
+When a producer proposes a new movie to be included in the list, we create a new `Movie` object with the status “Applied”:

 ```solidity
 function propose(string calldata _title) external {